pec1985/go-clubhouse/readme.md

 git clone https://github.com/pec1985/go-clubhouse.io.git
 ```

-To generate new code, simply cd to the `generator` folder and run the main.go
+To generate new code, simply call generate

 ```
-cd $(GOPATH)/src/github.com/pec1985/go-clubhouse.io
-cd generator
+cd generate
-go run .
 ```

 Open the repo in VSCode and start playing with it.